SarvadnyeeGhogare/Buck-Converter/README.md

 The following steps were carried out:

 MATLAB Simulink Simulation

 1.Designed and simulated the Buck converter topology using MATLAB Simulink.

 2.Verified key waveforms in Continuous Conduction Mode (CCM):

-Inductor current
+a.Inductor current

-Diode voltage
+b.Diode voltage

 3.Increased load resistance to observe Discontinuous Conduction Mode (DCM).

 HARDWARE IMPLEMENTATION:

 1.Built the Buck converter using discrete components and used TL494 as the PWM generator.

 2.Observed real-time waveforms on an oscilloscope to validate:

-Output voltage regulation
+a.Output voltage regulation

-Diode switching
+b.Diode switching

-Inductor current shape
+c.Inductor current shape

 3.Fine-tuned the duty cycle through TL494 to achieve the desired output voltage for different load conditions.

 PCB DESIGN:

 1.Designed a custom PCB layout tailored for the Buck converter circuit.